In this extended version of Hip Flexor / Groin Release, we spend twice as long in each pose to release deeply-held

 Pigeon pose is a key hip opener for athletes that stretches the hip flexors, piriformis and glutes and can help to alleviate lower back pain.

-Plank pose strengthens the abs, obliques, lower back and shoulders and is a key pose for alleviating lower back pain and improving posture.
+Plank strengthens the abs, obliques, lower back and shoulders and is key for alleviating lower back pain and improving posture.

 Puppy pose is a key restorative counterpose for athletes that targets the thoracic spine and releases tension at the lower back.